jeremylt/personal_website/source/blog/research-software/python-wheels.rst

 * Manually install the package from source

-Issue was reported to the maintainer in this `issue <https://github.com/biojppm/rapidyaml/issues/577>`_.
+Issue was reported to the maintainer in this `issue <https://github.com/biojppm/rapidyaml/issues/577>`_, and I installed an earlier version of Python for this project.

 Metadata